Pre-Pottery Neolithic B: Analysis of mitochondrial DNA

 Since the original human expansions out of Africa 200,000 years ago, different prehistoric and historic migration events have taken place in Europe.
 Considering that the movement of the people implies a consequent movement of their genes, it is possible to estimate the impact of these migrations through the genetic analysis of human populations.
 Agricultural and husbandry practices originated 10,000 years ago in a region of the Near East known as the Fertile Crescent.
 According to the archaeological record this phenomenon, known as "Neolithic", rapidly expanded from these territories into Europe.
 However, whether this diffusion was accompanied or not by human migrations is greatly debated.
 Mitochondrial DNA – a type of maternally inherited DNA located in the cell cytoplasm- was recovered from the remains of Pre-Pottery Neolithic B (PPNB) farmers in the Near East and then compared to available data from other Neolithic populations in Europe and also to modern populations from South Eastern Europe and the Near East.
 The obtained results show that substantial human migrations were involved in the Neolithic spread and suggest that the first Neolithic farmers entered Europe following a maritime route through Cyprus and the Aegean Islands.
+Recent genetical research confirms that "the main driver behind European Neolithization has been recognized as mass population movements from Anatolia and/or Southeast Europe".